Shipow/AlgoliaSearch-Ionic/README.md

 ``$ ionic serve ``

-...or run it in your device or simulator
+...run it in your device or simulator
 ```
 $ ionic platform add ios
 $ ionic build ios
 $ ionic emulate ios
 ```
+More infos within the [Ionic Documentation](http://ionicframework.com/docs/)